JSONSchema support#

 }

 When the user's input fails the validator, the renderer calls _validation_error() and re-prompts until the validator returns True.
+To surface a specific error message, raise tui_forms.form.ValidationError from the validator instead of (or instead of returning False); the message is forwarded to _validation_error().

 An empty string is treated as no validator (useful as a placeholder in schema files).